MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-boms.md

 ---
 title: How to Create Production BOMs
-description: A production BOM holds master data that describes the components and subassemblies used in the production of a parent item.
-Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented on the **Prod.
-Order Components** page.
+description: Learn how to create a production bill of material (BOM), new versions of a production BOM, and how to use the quantity calculation formula.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual